 Norfolk, after all, is a sprawling water world where the Elizabeth River and Chesapeake Bay meet.
 The area is rich with riverfront and beaches.
 It also includes Naval Station Norfolk, the largest naval base in the world.

 “While headwaters represent the beginning of a river, the name ‘HeadWaters’ represents the beginning of a new chapter in the life of the Pamunkey Tribe and Norfolk.
 The name is also a nod to the importance that rivers have played in the Tribe’s and the City’s history.”

 The HeadWaters Resort & Casino’s logo also has a water theme and two shades of blue as its primary branding colors.
-A feather also pays tribute to the Pamunkey Indian Tribe, which is the first federally recognized tribe in Virginia.
+A feather pays tribute to the Pamunkey Indian Tribe, which was the first federally recognized tribe in Virginia.

 And sure, it’s just a name.
 But for the tribe, it’s a big step forward on a major project that’s expected to open in 2023.

 “Excitement is building, and we couldn’t be more thrilled with the name,” Pamunkey Indian Tribe Chief Robert Gray stated.
 “There’s just something about having a name that makes it feel more real.
 I’m confident that HeadWaters Resort & Casino will exceed even the highest of expectations and will make Norfolk proud.”